maiad37/Quiz/README.md

 # Quiz
-Made with React and Typscript
+Made with React and Typscript.